 Salted watermelons, whole

-Ingredients: half-ripe small watermelons.
+Ingredients: semi-ripe small watermelons.

 Salted watermelon is a very exquisite delicacy.
 It is served as a side dish for meat and fish.